prateekpuri01/ATP-serving-strategy/README.md

 2) **Fatigue is not an issue**

 If pursuing a Strategy (2) approach, hitting increased amounts of first serves may cause players to tire and thus to reduce their serving percentages over the course of a match.
-It's unclear if this effect is significant.
+Data to assess this possibility has not been analyzed but the theory is certainly plausible.
 On the other hand, if electing to pursue Strategy (2), the average point and game length will likely be shorter than when pursuing Strategy (1) since first serve points tend to be shorter than second serve points.
 Perhaps these two effects cancel out and perhaps they do not, but further analysis should be conducted to address this.

 3) **All previous data was obtained from players employing strategy (1)**